Mixed Breed Dogs

 About the Beaglier

-The Beaglier is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Beaglier is an excellent choice for first-time dog owners.
+The Beaglier is a cross between the Beagle and Cavalier King Charles Spaniel.
+The Beaglier is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Beaglier is an excellent choice for first-time dog owners.
 Typically standing 12 to 16 inches and weighing 10 to 20 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Beaglier brings a distinct combination of traits that sets it apart.
 The Beaglier has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Beaglier loves being close to its people and forms strong bonds with every member of the household.